Where Passion Meets Creativity

 Ad Club: Brand Identity in Motion

-These are examples of flyers designed to promote and highlight upcoming events.
+These below are examples of flyers designed to promote and highlight upcoming events.
 Each piece was carefully crafted to capture attention, convey key information clearly, and reflect the organization’s brand and mission.
 Beyond simply informing, the flyers aim to engage the community, generate excitement, and encourage participation.
 This work allowed me to practice visual storytelling, engage design elements, and implement strategic communication to effectively reach and inspire our audience.

-LinkedIn Graphic, 2025
+LinkedIn Event Graphic, 2025

 Platform: Instagram